 This week Dr. Nima Ferdowsi discusses dental health with Glen Wheeler over summer.
 In this interview Dr. Ferdowsi talks about Sleep Dentistry.

-Glen Wheeler Interviewer: It is time to talk about our teeth and normally Steve Price has the doctor, doctor Larry Benge from the Clinic to talk to us.
-But tonight we’re going to catch up with the clinic again, The Clinic.
+Glen Wheeler Interviewer: It is time to talk about our teeth.
+Tonight we’re going to catch up with the clinic again, The Clinic.
 To find out about dental and oral health, very important dental and oral health – Dr Nima Ferdowsi on the line.
 Doctor, good evening.

 Dr. Nima Ferdowsi: How are you Glen?